endeavouros-team/EndeavourOS-packages-lists/README.md

 `sudo pacman -S --needed - < <de-wm-name to reinstall>`

-!!make sure to fully update your OS before installing a bunch of new packages!!
+!!**make sure to fully update your OS before installing a bunch of new packages**!!

 `yay` or at least `sudo pacman -Syu`